-- D. One class involved as client and provider in a cycle (Black thick border).
+- C. Packages with direct cycles with a good candidate dependency to fix (red bottom bar-low ratio of references).
+This pattern shows a cycle created by a single class in one package.
+In Figure 9, the class labeled WAPresenter is the only one appearing in Component and both uses and is used by classes in Components-Tools (as indicated by its thick border).
+Actually, there is a single class in Components-Tools that links back to the WAPresenter class. eDSM stresses that one class is the center of the cycle; in such a case, we can focus on this class and its dependencies. - D. One class involved as client and provider in a cycle (black thick border).
 The cycle is created by a single class.
 Figure 6 shows an example of such situation.
-It means that the reengineer should invest in analyzing this class before the rest of the classes involved in the cycle. - E. Packages where only two classes are referring to each other (Thick border).
+It means that the reengineer should invest in analyzing this class before the rest of the classes involved in the cycle. - E. Packages where only two classes are referring to each other (thick border).
 Such pattern represents a direct cycle between two classes.
-The both classes have a thick border so it is a direct cycle between them.
+The both classes have a thick border, so it is a direct cycle between them.
 This pattern allows us to focus our attention on just two classes of the two packages. - F. Classes involved in multiple cycles.
 When a class is involved in multiple cycles, its background is orange.
 It means that when we change this class, it could probably impact other cycles.
 In Figure 6, the class SeasidePlatformSupport is involved in two cycles. - G. Classes not involved in other cycles.
-When a class is not involved in other cycles, its background is grey.
+When a class is not involved in other cycles, its background is gray.
 It means that when we change this class, there will be no impact on existing cycles.
-In Figure 6, there are several classes in grey. - H. Packages having a large percentage of classes involved in the dependency (left bar in red).
-When this pattern shows a high ratio in the referencing package (top), changing it can be complex since many classes should be modified.
-In the case of a high ratio in referenced (bottom) package, a first interpretation is that this package is highly necessary to the good working of the referencing package. - I. Packages communicating heavily.
-The two packages interact heavily, so intuitively it seems to be difficult to fix this dependency.
-The opposite may be easier to fix. - J. Packages referencing a large number of external classes (a lot of red links and header with bright red number).
-This pattern shows direct references to classes between the two packages. - K. Packages containing classes performing numerous invocations to other classes (a lot of green links and header with the number in bright green). - L. Packages containing classes inheriting from other classes.
+In Figure 6, there are several classes in gray. - H. Packages having a large percentage of classes involved in the dependency (left bar in red).
+When this pattern shows a high ratio in the referencing package (top), changing it can be complex because many classes should be modified.
+In the case of a high ratio in the referenced (bottom) package, a first interpretation is that this package is highly necessary to the good working of the referencing package. - I. Packages communicating heavily.
+The two packages interact heavily, so intuitively, it seems to be difficult to fix this dependency.
+The opposite may be easier to fix. - J. Packages referencing a large number of external classes (many red links and header with bright red number).
+This pattern shows direct references to classes between the two packages. - K. Packages containing classes performing numerous invocations to other classes (many green links and header with the number in bright green). - L. Packages containing classes inheriting from other classes.
 It means that the referencing package is highly dependent of the referenced package.
-Looking at the opposite cell is good practice. - M. Packages with a large number of extensions.
-It means that the referencing package extend the referenced package.
-It represents additional feature for the referenced package (Absent in Figure 8). - N. Packages in which a large number of classes refer to one class (incoming funnel).
-This patterns shows that the dependency is not dispersed in the referenced package.
-It can be that the referenced class is either an important class (facade, entry point) or simply packaged in the wrong package. - O. Packages in which a large number of classes are referred by one class (outgoing funnel).
+Looking at the opposite cell is a good practice. - M. Packages with a large number of extensions.
+It means that the referencing package extends the referenced package.
+It represents additional features for the referenced package (absent in Figure 8). - N. Packages in which a large number of classes refer to one class (incoming funnel).
+This pattern shows that the dependency is not dispersed in the referenced package.
+An interpretation is that the referenced class is either an important class (facade, entry point) or simply packaged in the wrong package. - O. Packages in which a large number of classes are referred by one class (outgoing funnel).
 This pattern is the counterpart of the previous one.
 Therefore, it helps spotting important referencing classes.
 It is useful to check whether such a class in addition is referenced by other.